archlinux/aur/README.md

 # Requirements

 Besides the dependencies; the source files MUST be present at the directory.
+Dummy files are supplied to keep AUR happy; but they must be overwritten.
 The user MUST supply;

 * **matlab.fik**: Plain text file installation key